Office: Hagey Hall 386E

 PhD (University of Colorado at Boulder)

-Alan Huang is an associate professor of finance at School of Accounting and Finance, and is cross-appointed at Cheriton School of Computer Science at the University of Waterloo.
-Alan’s research combines finance and computer science.
-His recent research interests cover textual analysis related to information transmission and pricing in the financial markets and aspects of empirical asset pricing.
+Alan Huang is a professor of finance and the Ernst and Young Professor at School of Accounting and Finance.
+Alan’s recent research combines finance and computer science.
+His research interests cover textual analysis related to information transmission and pricing in the financial markets and aspects of empirical asset pricing.
 Alan’s work has been sponsored by a number of federal grants and appeared in leading finance and accounting journals such as Review of Financial Studies and Journal of Accounting Research.
-Alan is a co-founder of Waterloo Institute of Financial Technology, leads a financial data analytics research cluster at Waterloo Artificial Intelligence Institute, and is a former Co-Director of Computing and Financial Management Program at the University of Waterloo.
-Prior to his academic career, Alan was an investment banking associate and a proprietary trader in China.
-Alan actively consults for funds and private equities.
+Alan leads a financial data analytics research cluster at Waterloo Artificial Intelligence Institute, and is a former Co-Director of Computing and Financial Management Program at the University of Waterloo.
+Alan was an investment banking associate and a proprietary trader in China prior to his academic career,, and consults for funds and private equities.
 Alan holds a PhD from the University of Colorado at Boulder, and a master’s from Shanghai University of Finance and Economics.

-"Institutional Trading around Corporate News: Evidence from Textual Analysis'', with Hongping Tan and Russ Wermers, forthcoming (2019), Review of Financial Studies
+"Institutional Trading around Corporate News: Evidence from Textual Analysis'', with Hongping Tan and Russ Wermers, 2020, Review of Financial Studies 33, 4627-4675

 "The Effects of Analyst-Country Institutions on Biased Research: Evidence from Target Prices'', 2019, with Mark Bradshaw and Hongping Tan, Journal of Accounting Research 57, 85-120